Everything You Need to Know

 Students who spend ten or more hours in ALEKS Prep and Learning Module typically score 7 to 10 percent higher on subsequent assessment(s).

-You must wait 48 hours between placement assessments.
-There is generally no benefit to re-taking the assessment immediately after completing a prior attempt.
+You must work in the Prep and Learning Module for a minimum of three hours between assessments.
 Unlike the ACT or SAT, you cannot improve your results by simply re-taking the assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten or to learn new material.

 Must I work in my ALEKS Prep and Learning Module between placement assessments?

-Yes, for a minimum of three hours between the first and second placement assessments.
-You will need to spend a minimum of five hours before you take your last assessment.
+Yes, for a minimum of three hours between each assessment.
 Remember, students who spend ten or more hours in the ALEKS Prep and Learning Module typically improve their assessment score by 7 to 10 percent.

 May I use a calculator while using ALEKS?